Madbrad200/AntiSpotifyPlaylistReportAbuse/README.md

 This is a simple script that will restore your Spotify playlists title and description.
 The script will check the playlist every 31 seconds (this is adjustable, though I wouldn't reduce it) to see if the title is in-tact.
 If the title has been removed (or changed), the script will restore the title as it is supposed to be.

 It does not currently restore the cover art.
+It is currently optimised to protect one playlist, but that could be edited if necessary.

 This script was mainly created for personal use, though I'm certain others will find it useful as well.
 Please [raise an Issue](https://github.com/Madbrad200/AntiSpotifyPlaylistReportAbuse/issues/new) if you have any questions on how to change, run, or expand the script.